wp-plugins/uni-theme-maintenance-mode/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Some minor bug fixes
+* Some minor bug fixes and improvements

 = 1.0 =
 * First release